wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/introduction-solutions/includes/introduction.md

-Solutions are authored, packaged, and maintained by a publisher allowing customizations to components that extend your Power Platform organization.
-Here, you'll learn solution layering basics and share best practices around solution architecture.
+Solutions are written, packaged, and maintained by a publisher, which allows you to customize components that extend your Microsoft Power Platform organization.
+In this module, you'll learn about solution layering basics and about the best practices around solution architecture.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE55KXC]